Business Advisory Insights Into Global Power Changes

 The power balance in the world is currently at odds between a unipolar system that was dominated by US hegemony (from the end of decades of bipolar stability at the end of the cold war) to a multi polarized reality.
 Speaking to subject matter experts it becomes apparent the next decade will be one of conflict and uncertainty, but also one of great opportunity.
-The aim of this article is to provide a macro view of global changes and then a micro view on how businesses can take advantage.
+The aim of this article is to provide a macro view of global changes and then a micro view on how businesses can take advantage of the situation at hand.

 The Future Moving Forward